Spreading Clean Beauty

 • Obtain certifications that verify these claims

-The claim for sustainability and the alignment with clean lifestyles mustn’t be superficial: in order to be successful, brands must ensure these concepts permeate their whole narratives, including the building of a sustainable and ethical supply chain.
+The claim for sustainability and the alignment with clean lifestyles mustn’t be superficial: in order to be successful, brands must ensure these concepts permeate their whole narratives and strategies, including the building of a sustainable and ethical supply chain.

 Frequently asked questions about the clean beauty movement